-Chart 1: Graduates' Countries representation in the program & Economic data from The World Bank (W.B 2018)
+Source: The World Bank (W.B 2018)

-3.1.1 Admission processes and University experiences from 2015 to 2017
+Admission processes and University experiences from 2015 to 2017

 When the question regarding to the source of information about the program of Comparative education in Zhejiang Normal University (ZJNU) was asked, majority (33.3%) of the students who responded to the questionnaire, marked Chinese Embassy as a source of the information.
 27% got the information from their employers and another 27% of the got the information through the university website, while 11.2% got the information through Confucius institutes and other sources.
 Respondents were asked to rate the application procedures to joining Zhejiang Normal University by using the scales of A-Excellent, B-Very good, C-Good, D-Somehow and E-Not good.
-Only 25% rated the application procedure as A-Excellent and majority of them (45%) rated as B-Very good, followed by another 25% who rated it as C-Good.
-5% rated the application procedure to Join ZJNU as D-Not good.
-Their concerns are narrated well in the last sub-heading of this chapter (comments and suggestions).
 See the chart below shows